AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/README.md

 ```
 Just copy your individual URLs from the Virtualsmarthome web site.
 The JSON version is the preferred option (short response).

 For security reasons the [Root CA certificate](https://github.com/AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/blob/88b7f29757a18bb0dffea29df37f63f229893aef/AlexaFaceDetectionESP32Cam/AlexaFaceDetectionESP32Cam.ino#L44) is stored in the code.
-The certificate will expire in September 2021.
+The certificate will **expire in September 2021**.
 It has to be updated then.

 To perform the update (with Firefox browser) just go to the https://www.virtualsmarthome.xyz web site an click on lock symbol left to the URL.
 Then show details of connection, further information and show certificate.
 Then click on [DST Root CA X3](https://github.com/AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/blob/main/Root-Certificate.png) and then on "PEM (Certificate)".
 The certificate text have to be copied into the sketch to update.